bakercms/BakerCMS-Plugins/user_manager/readme.txt

-User Manager Plugin for Hotaru CMS
+User Manager Plugin for Baker CMS
 --------------------------------------
 Created by: Nick Ramsay